 The attenuation of terahertz waves in media is often stronger than for microwaves and thus limits the possible depth of imaging.
 On the other hand, the shorter wavelengths make a higher spatial resolution possible.

 Although direct terahertz transmission through cables or fibers is extremely limited by the high losses, one can transmit optical signals through optical fibers which carry terahertz signals in the form of optical frequency differences.
-Some kind of photomixer can thereafter be used to generate the terahertz radiation, e.g. for radiation via an antenna.
+A special kind of photomixer can thereafter be used to generate the terahertz radiation, e.g. for radiation via an antenna.
 Conversely, plasmonic phase modulators can be used for converting terahertz signals into optical signals.

 Terahertz frequencies are useful for spectroscopy in various areas such as the investigation of superconductors, plasmonic effects in conducting materials and rotational states of molecules.
 This is because many fundamental resonances of materials are in the terahertz frequency region.